-Thousands of unwanted animals come to the SPCA each year.
+Thousands of unwanted animals come to SPCA each year.
 Only desexing will reduce the number of unwanted and neglected animals and reduce the suffering caused as a direct result.
 We desex all companion animals before they are put up for adoption.
 Last year SPCA desexed over 33,000 animals across New Zealand.

 SPCA vets often perform lifesaving surgery for animals that come into our centres, working tirelessly to ensure the best outcome for every animal.